Puzzled by the language of sailors? Consult our maritime glossary. Many of the terms are ones used by Lilac’s volunteer crew.

 We love having children visit LILAC!

-When you can’t visit or when you want to build upon what you have discovered on board, there are online activities to enjoy and to learn from.
+When you can’t visit or when you want to build upon what your children have discovered on board, there are online activities to enjoy and to learn from.

 The Official Coast Guard Coloring Book explains the many duties of the Coast Guard with coloring pages and puzzles, including an image of a tender like LILAC caring for a buoy.
 (Downloadable PDF)